 Item Description See File Servers processing node.
 When File Servers type is selected on page C-85 Basic Specify basic attributes of the HDI node.
 Basic tab on page C-86 Storage System Specify the IP address of the controller of the storage system to be managed.
 Storage System tab on page C-86 You must specify this item to automatically create an LU when using a Hitachi AMS2000 or HUS100 series storage system or to use the HDD with Storage Navigator Modular 2.
-Content Platform node.
-Platform t When Content Platform type is selected on page C-86
+Content Platform Select this item to register an HCP processing node.
+When Content Platform type is When an HCP is re 4 such nodes can be registered. registered, you can see the HCP cachi File Services Manager GUI. selected on page C-86